 Photo: OneVillage Partners

 The Foundation believes that the standard of living is about what individuals can do and become, as well as the economic terms of the Gross National Product.
 Individuals need both capabilities and opportunities to pursue a life of dignity and value.
+As we are learning to prioritize climate justice in our work, we seek integrated approaches centering on the well-being of human and natural communities most adversely impacted.

 Photo: Seeds for Progress